kethort/Mach4ModbusTCPArduinoWithENCJ28J60/README.md

 ## Hardware

-Using Arduino UNO and a NANO ENC28J60 ethernet shield.
+Using Arduino UNO with ENC28J60 ethernet shield.
 Pins 13, 12, 11, and 10 are reserved for the ethernet shield and are connected to the Arduino UNO at the same pins.

 <p align="center">
   <img src="/img/nano_ethernet.jpg" width="500"/>